 For further options to the script look either at the source code or start it with the "--help" option.

-Furthermore a calibrator option is available in the script to call the Cadyts calibration tool, developed by Gunnar Flötteröd at EPFL, Switzerland.
-With this option, route choices will be adjusted according to given link counts.
+This script is a variant of duaIterate.py which uses the Cadyts calibration tool, developed by Gunnar Flötteröd at EPFL, Switzerland.
+With this script, route choices will be adjusted according to given link counts.
 The validation work of the calibration between SUMO and Cadyts is work in progress.
 You will need to download Cadyts separately and add a reference to the jar file to the call.

 The one-shot.py provides a variant of the dynamic user assignment.
 The assignment method is the same one which SUMO and the dua-iterate.py use.
 Given trips will be assigned to respective fastest routes according to their departure times and a given travel-time updating interval.
 Different travel-time updating intervals can be defined by users, such as 900, i.e. link travel times will be updated every 900 sec.
 If the travel-time updating interval is set to -1, link travel times will not updated and link trave times at free-flow speeds are used for all trips.